jomjol/AI-on-the-edge-device-docs/docs/Graphical-Configuration.md

 * The line in the middle should go through the middle of the  number (in case it is not  moving in or out)

-To save the result push "Save all to config.ini" (4).
+To save the result push `"Save all to config.ini" (4)`.

-**:bangbang: Attention:** Currently you have to reboot the ESP32 to take the changes in the `config.ini` to take place.

-This steps are running on the ESP32 directly.
-So be patient with the results.
+A reboot is required to apply the changed configuration!